Volume functions of linear series: Volume functions of non-complete linear series

-has all the properties we need.
-So to find irregular functions as in Theorem A, we can focus on continuous and concave functions.
-As an example, we can take a negative, bounded and nowhere differentiable continuous function defined on a closed interval.
-Upon integrating it twice, we obtain a continuous, concave and nowhere three times differentiable function. \end{remark}
+then extends uniquely to a function on $K$ satisfying the hypotheses of Theorem~\ref{noncomplete volume function}.
+In dimension one for example, continuous concave functions can be generated from arbitrary negative bounded continuous functions by integrating twice.
+So taking a negative, bounded and nowhere differentiable continuous function defined on a closed interval, and integrating it twice, we obtain a continuous, concave and nowhere three times differentiable function. \end{remark}

-The main idea of the proof of Theorem~\ref{noncomplete volume function} is to use Okounkov cones, as introduced by Lazarsfeld and Musta\c t\u a in \cite{LM08}.
-We briefly recall their construction here.
-Let $Z$ be a projective variety and fix a flag

-of irreducible subvarieties of codimension $i$ in $Z$, such that each $Y_i$ is nonsingular at the point $Y_n$.
-We will call this an \emph{admissible flag}.
-Let $D$ be a Cartier divisor on $Z$ and $s\in H^0(Z,\mathcal{O}_X(D))$ a non-zero section.
-Denote by $D'$ the effective Cartier divisor associated to $s$.
-By restricting to a suitably small open neighborhood of the point $Y_n$ in which the divisor $Y_i\subseteq Y_{i-1}$ is Cartier for each $i=1,\ldots ,n$, we can recursively define an integral vector